 Gillespie is a very small city located in the state of Illinois.
 With a population of 3,176 people and two constituent neighborhoods, Gillespie is the 407th largest community in Illinois.

-Gillespie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gillespie is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Gillespie who work in office and administrative support (12.30%), food service (9.91%), and sales jobs (8.38%).
+Unlike some cities, Gillespie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gillespie are a mix of both white- and blue-collar jobs.
+Overall, Gillespie is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Gillespie who work in sales jobs (11.23%), office and administrative support (10.53%), and food service (9.56%).

-The percentage of adults in Gillespie with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.20% of adults in Gillespie have a bachelor's degree or advanced degree.
+The percentage of adults in Gillespie who are college-educated is close to the national average for all communities of 21.84%: 17.02% of the adults in Gillespie have a bachelor's degree or advanced degree.

 The most common language spoken in Gillespie is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Chinese and Spanish.